benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 #### ...in research?

 Artists have always been at the vanguard of building new things (or seeing/using old things in new ways).
-If an artist has an idea in her head for what she wants to create, but the tools to realise it don't exist yet, that artist is *intrinsically* motivated to figure out how to make it happen.
+If an artist has an idea in her head for what they want to create, but the tools to realise it don't exist yet, that artist is *intrinsically* motivated to figure out how to make it happen.